Priswall/BetterOtherworldMusic/README.md

-# BetterOtherworldMusicMod
+# BetterOtherworldMusic
-This is the repository for the Better Otherworldy Music Mod for tModLoader
+This is the repository for the Better Otherworld Music Mod for tModLoader